 Instructions were not provided with this item.

-The Mechanical Stage FM-III (or FM-3) was part of the OM system and fits onto the Stage Plate 28 and enables precise positioning of subjects for high magnification work.
+The Mechanical Stage FM-III (or FM-3) replaced the FM-II as part of the OM system.
+It fits onto the Stage Plate 28 and enables precise positioning of subjects for high magnification work.
 It has a sprung clip for holding a 3″×1″ microscope slide or other objects.

 Olympus OM Mechanical Stage FM-III (on Stage Plate 28)